SRv6d/rpsl-rs/README.md

 ```

 To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [Object]s within the response.
 Examples can be found in the function documentation.

-# 🚧 Work in progress

-- ## More descriptive error messages
-  When invalid RPSL is parsed, the current error messages do not properly convey where exactly the error is located in the parsed text.

 [RFC 2622]: https://datatracker.ietf.org/doc/html/rfc2622
 [Object]: https://docs.rs/rpsl-parser/latest/rpsl_parser/struct.Object.html